UK Financial Services, regulations and ethics

 In this section, we aim to understand the main features, types of potential returns, key factors affecting price, volatility, access, taxation issues and variations of fixed interest securities as an investment asset class.

 Fixed Interest Securities are loans that are issued by companies, governments and other bodies such as local authorities.
 Many types of these securities are now available on the open market to suit different types of needs and risk profiles

 They have several common features.
 In the main, these securities are tradable in that once an investor buys a bond (by doing so he lends money to the borrowing institution), he can then go onto sell it to a third party prior to redemption.
 This can be done several times before the term of the security ends

 Shortened demo course.
-See details at foot of page....t for tax.
+See details at foot of page.... account for tax.
 The formula is:

 Net interest yield + (gross redemption yield – gross interest yield)